Jeff Bagwell: Continued peak (1995–96)

 The 1995 season was shortened by 18 games due to the players' strike that commenced the year before.
 Bagwell endured a slump through the month of May in which he batted .183.
 In June, his results started to improve as he batted .339 and followed up in July by driving in 31 runs.
-Both Bagwell and Derek Bell — included as a "Killer B" — registered 31 RBI that month, breaking the monthly club RBI record.
+Both Bagwell and Derek Bell, included as a "Killer B," registered 31 RBI that month, breaking the monthly club RBI record.
 Bagwell had tied the previous record one year earlier to the month.
-He hit his first two career home runs against Maddux of the Atlanta Braves within a week — on May 28 and June 3 — who ceded eight over the entire season.
+He hit his first two career home runs against Maddux of the Atlanta Braves within a week, on May 28 and June 3.
+Maddux allowed only 8 home runs the entire season.
 On July 28 against the Colorado Rockies, Bagwell's 10th-inning home run tied the score and two innings later he scored the winning run for a 5–4 final score.

 For the third time in three seasons, an incoming pitch broke a bone in Bagwell's left hand: on this occasion, it was on July 30 from the Padres' Brian Williams.
 Rather than change his successful style, Bagwell resorted to wearing a heavily padded protective batting glove.
 He returned in September to bat .313 with five home runs and 21 RBI as Houston finished one game behind the Rockies for the NL wild card.
-Bagwell missed a total of 30 games, appearing in 114 and batted .290 with 21 home runs.
+Bagwell missed 30 games, appearing in 114 and batted .290 with 21 home runs.
 He won the 1995 ESPY Awards for Best Breakthrough Athlete and Outstanding Baseball Performer (later renamed "Best Major League Baseball Player").
 After the season, he commenced a rigorous training program that enabled him to gain 20 pounds and increased his endurance for the long season.
-Activities of focus included concentrated weight lifting, change of diet, and the use of creatine and androstenedione.
+Activities of focus included concentrated weightlifting, change of diet, and the use of creatine and androstenedione.

-By the start of the 1996 season, Bagwell and Biggio had gained seniority — even if not necessarily by age — within the Astros clubhouse as well as status as superstars.
-According to journalist Dayn Perry, the earliest recorded reference to an Astros version of the nickname "Killer B's" encountered via a Google Search occurred that year.
+By the start of the 1996 season, Bagwell and Biggio had gained seniority, even if not necessarily by age, within the Astros clubhouse as well as status as superstars.
+According to sportswriter Dayn Perry, the earliest recorded reference to an Astros version of the nickname "Killer B's" encountered via a Google Search occurred that year.
 Bagwell enforced accountability and preparation which fostered camaraderie and incorporated all players as instrumental to the success of the team.
 Thus, the Astros raised their level of play, and a new string of playoff appearances followed.
 In time, all who entered the Astros gym were greeted with a banner that read: "Bagwell's Gym.
 Work Hard.
 Play Hard.
 Or Leave."